Payment Providers (PRO)

 If you do not use a payment provider already, you'll need to sign up for one of the payment providers listed above before integrating it with Bókun.

 If you already use a payment provider, please make sure it is one that is supported by Bókun.
 If it's not one of the providers that Bókun supports, you will not be able to integrate it with Bókun.
-Learn more about adding an active payment provider.
+Learn more about adding a payment provider.

 Can I choose not to take online payments on my website?